 Next |

 In this lesson, we're going to dive into how to recognize when you dog or cat has ingested a toxic substance and is now showing signs of poisoning.
 We're also going to supply you with some important information for your pet first aid kit.
-And at the end of the lesson, we'll provide you with a Word about which houseplants are safe for pets and which are toxic.

 Dogs and cats are naturally curious.
 They typically explore their environment using their mouths and noses.
 This makes them particularly susceptible to potentially ingesting a substance that is toxic to them.